Home » Archive by Tags

 PTSD in Veterans Linked to Dementia in Later Life

-A new study sponsored by the U.S. Department of Defense and the National Institute on Aging investigated the relationships between post-traumatic stress disorder (PTSD), Alzheimer’s disease, and other dementias in aging veterans.
-After researching the …
+A new study sponsored by the U.S. Department of Defense and the National Institute on Aging investigated the relationships between post-traumatic stress disorder (PTSD) and Alzheimer’s disease and other dementias in aging veterans.
+After researching the trends in these older service members’ mental health over a seven-year time span, the study found that veterans diagnosed […]

 Childhood Cancer Survivors More Likely to Develop PTSD